NunomValdez/backend-project/README.md

 ```

+**Note:** Other routes, such as "/workers/{id}" and "/inventory/{id}" has the same behavior, they can modify some parts or all the document that has that especific ID.

 - **DELETE**  **```/locations/{id}```**

 This path will delete from DataBase the document with respective id that you pass in the Endpoint